rwb/ccjs300/README.md

 | 1997 |  7.4 | 2007 |  6.1 | 2017 | 6.0 |
 | 1998 |  6.8 | 2008 |  5.9 | 2018 | 5.8 |
 | 1999 |  6.2 | 2009 |  5.5 | 2019 | 5.8 |

+* due to the many known inadequacies of the UCR, the FBI has been trying since the 1980's to migrate from the UCR to the National Incident Based Reporting System (NIBRS).
+A comparison of NIBRS vs. the UCR appears on pp. 94-95 of the textbook.
+* the nation's other major statistical reporting system for crimes is the National Crime Victimization Survey (NCVS); it is briefly discussed on pp. 95-96.
+* a large-scale system -- the National Crime Statistics Exchange (NCS-X) -- is described on pp. 97-98; the NCS-X is best viewed as an extension of NIBRS and will single out a representative sample of law enforcement agencies to provide more detailed statistical data that can be used to better understand crime attributes and characteristics.
+* the next topic in Chapter 4 is sampling (begins on p.
+98)
+* many crime-related research studies conducted by social scientists rely on samples rather than populations (p.
+98)
+* how is a sample different from a population?
+* what kinds of sampling are used for research? (p.
+98; table at the bottom of the page)